beeteedubs-gaming/Blueprints_Gravships/README.md

 Finally, Sorting Acroynym might be appended with a lower case 'z', this is to order it at the bottom of that portion of the list and to indicate it is a version of the plans that I've added additional detail to; placements for rooms, furniture, workbenches, etc. These versions of the plans are a lot more noisy than the silhouettes and may only make sense to me or if you watch me do a lot of planning.

 --------------------------------------------
-List of Sorting Acronyms in use or planned for Use:
+List of Sorting Acronyms in use or planned for use:
 - B5 - inspired by Babylon5
 - BSG; inspired by Battlestar Galactica
 - BTD; beeteedubs